VivianoRiccardo/TOB-Too-Obvious-Baby-LichessBot/README.md

 with these conditions TOB can play bullets with minimum +1 increments and is also able to beat 2300 elo masters (  and you will never be banned for cheating ;)  ).

+# Executable Files

+- At The Moment TOB is available only for Linux_x86_64

+You can find TOB for linux in the Linux_X86_64/prog directory.
+Don't move from there! just run it!